imflash217/llm_loan_adjudicator/README.md

 - Dataset split: `train`, `validation`, and `test`
 - `src/config/config.py` holds all settings for synthetic dataset generation and model hyperparameters.

+- If it is needed to generate the inference outputs on the test dataset after the model is finetuned, the `RUN_INFERENCE_ON_TEST_DATA_AFTER_FINETUNING = True` setting can be set in `./src/config/config.py`

 ---

 ## Evaluation & Results